If you don’t want to face the steep learning curve of Adobe Photoshop but you still want to conjure up some imaging magic, you need to look elsewhere.

 You can create interesting graphics by using a combination of a shape and a picture inside it letting the shape acts as a frame.

-1. Choose Insert – Shape.
+First, choose Insert > Shape.
 Choose any shape…even a free-form shape can be filled with an image.
-You can press the Shift key while drawing the shape to draw perfectly proportioned shape.
+You can press the Shift key while drawing the shape to draw a perfectly proportioned shape.

-4. To finetune the graphic, you can right-click on the picture and choose Format Shape.
+To fine tune the graphic, you can right-click on the picture and choose Format Shape.
 For instance, you can use the Crop settings to position the picture.
 You can also go to the Fill settings and change the transparency level.

 Give Your Edges a Softer Touch